Microsoft/MCW-Lift-and-Shift-ARM/Hands-on Lab/HOL step-by-step - Azure Resource Manager.md

     ![In the Azure Management Portal, in the ARMHackathon resource group, Overview is selected in the left pane.
 In the right pane, under Essentials, under Name, hackathonVnet is circled.](images/Hands-onlabstep-by-step-AzureResourceManagerimages/media/image37.png "Azure Management Portal")

-    > Note: If the resource group was created but the virtual network was not, redeploy the template once more from Visual Studio.
+    > **Note**: If the resource group was created but the virtual network was not, redeploy the template once more from Visual Studio.

     You should see an indication of a successful deployment in the **Output** screen.
     ![In the Output window, in the output for ARMHackathon, ProvisioningState Succeeded is circled.](images/Hands-onlabstep-by-step-AzureResourceManagerimages/media/image38.png "Output window")

-15. To verify the new network was created, within the Azure portal, navigate to **Virtual Networks**.
+16. To verify the new network was created, within the Azure portal, navigate to **Virtual Networks**.
 Your new network should be listed there.